MrSachin/Hello-World/README.md

 # Hello-World
 Hello there,

-Just working around to understad the Github concept.
+Just working around to understand the Github concept.

 Fine